maazshahbaz/FAA_NLP/README.md

-2) Download the Checkpoint from the Google Drive link After downloading the checkpoint you can use Inference_whisper.py file you have to pass the address of the checkpoint in the designated locations in the inference code.
+2) Download the Checkpoint from the Google Drive link After downloading the checkpoint you can use Inference_whisper.py file You have to pass the address of the checkpoint in the designated locations in the inference code.
+  You might have to import data according to your needs.